shaunchokshi/OpenAI-Assistant-Interface/DEPLOYMENT_FIXES.md

 This guide documents the fixes implemented to resolve authentication issues in the Docker deployment.

+## IMPORTANT: Changes Made in Latest Update (May 13, 2025)

+The most recent fixes address the syntax error in the Dockerfile:

+1. Created `production-server.js` directly in the repository instead of attempting to generate it in the Dockerfile
+2. Fixed build process to properly handle client and server files with correct directory structure
+3. Made sure all scripts are properly copied and have executable permissions

 ## Issues Fixed

 1. **Database Connection Issue:**